-Karl’s research and teaching broadly examines how technology firms use digitalisation and internationalisation as a commercialisation and growth strategy.
-Using qualitative methods, he is interested in studying how leadership teams go about building innovation capabilities and networks for collaborating and competing in fast-changing environments.
+Karl’s research and teaching lies at the intersection of strategy, entrepreneurship and international business.
+His research broadly examines how small and large firms pursue digital transformation strategies in high-technology contexts.
+Using qualitative methods, he is interested in studying how leadership teams go about building innovation capabilities and networks for collaborating and competing in these fast-changing environments.

 Research cluster: Strategy and Technology Management

 - Digital transformation strategies

 £6995 Edinburgh Napier Business School Research Funding Competition (co-investigator) – awarded 2017.

 £8000 Edinburgh Napier University Early Career Researcher Grant (principal investigator) – awarded 2016.

 £1000 Academy of International Business (AIB-UKI) Doctoral Researcher Grant – awarded 2009.

 Karl is interested in supervising PhD projects in strategic management, technology entrepreneurship and international business.
 He welcomes doctoral research applications in strategy areas relating to the digital transformation of small and large firms, digital innovation and entrepreneurship, and the internationalisation of technology-based new ventures.

 Karl has been awarded a Senior Fellowship from the UK Higher Education Academy (SFHEA) for using the case method as a teaching strategy.
 He incorporates this approach into the following courses: